augarrett/AUKTAVIANG_MINIPROJECT/README.md

 - docker >= 17.12
     - [MacOSx Docker Install](https://docs.docker.com/docker-for-mac/install/)
     - [Ubuntu Docker Install](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-    You can use the commnand here to install docker via a shell script
+    You can use the command here to install docker via a shell script
     ```
     curl -L https://get.docker.com/ | sh
     usermod -aG docker $(whoami)
     ```
     - [CentOS-7 Docker Install](https://docs.docker.com/install/linux/docker-ce/centos/)
-- Private key to connect to ec2 instance
+- Private key to connect to EC2 instance
     -  We are building things in docker containers, adding private keys to docker images is frowned upon.
 Instead we add the private key at runtime of the container and it is destroyed when the container is removed.
 - AWS Credentials stored in ~/.aws/credentials